1 Your Account

 The town's motto means 'citadel famous for its springs'.

 Harrogate is renowned for its smart little tearooms and classy cafés spilling out onto the pavements.
-The celebrated Betty's tearoom was established in Harrogate in 1919, with queues still forming for their glorious afternoon teas.
-Jenny's tearoom on Montpellier Street is also utterly charming.
+The celebrated Betty's tea room was established in Harrogate in 1919, with queues still forming for their glorious afternoon teas.
 Lovers of local delicacies and fresh international produce shouldn't miss the Harrogate Speciality Food Show or the Great Yorkshire Show which happens every July, featuring food stalls, livestock and agriculture from around the region.

 This characterful little town isn't short of interesting attractions.
 Make some time for pure relaxation at The Turkish Baths and Health Spa, complete with steam rooms, pool and a freezing plunge pool for braver visitors!
 Or perhaps you'd prefer a day out perusing Harrogate's many fascinating shops in the Montpellier Quarter for antique treasures, high-end fashion, charming arts & crafts shops and bustling markets.

-Harrogate's delightful Valley Gardens cover some 17 acres, boasting rare alpine plants, bright flower displays and 36 of Harrogate's 88 mineral wells.
-Just a short distance away, RHS Garden Harlow Carr is a garden dominated by water, stone and woodlands, with some truly breathtaking plant displays.
+Just a short distance away from the town centre, RHS Garden Harlow Carr is a garden dominated by water, stone and woodlands, with some truly breathtaking plant displays.
 Spring is a great time to visit, as flowers come into bloom and the Harrogate Flower Show brightens up the town.

 The Royal Hall Theatre, a stunning Edwardian concert hall, and the Harrogate International Centre are two world-class venues hosting internationally acclaimed events from classical music and comedy to popular music.
 Harrogate Theatre also offers a varied programme, including the annual Comedy Festival held every autumn.

-Housed in Harrogate's premier spa building, this fascinating museum brings Harrogate's spa history to life.
+Housed in Harrogate's premier spa building, the fascinating Royal Pump Room Museum brings Harrogate's spa history to life.
 Expect a guide to the bizarre spa treatments used by the Victorians, Europe's strongest sulphur well and a tasting session of the town's famous mineral water.
 Refreshing!

-Harrogate's luxurious Turkish Baths are the perfect place to relax.
+Harrogate's luxurious The Turkish Baths and Health Spa are the perfect place to relax.
 Enjoy hot saunas, a spa pool and even a rejuvenating, toning plunge pool surrounded by truly breathtaking Victorian architecture, helping you to detoxify and re-energise.
 If you're feeling inspired then why not walk the Heritage Spa Trail after your treatments, providing you with a fascinating insight into Harrogate's spa history.

 It's been said that Yorkshire has the largest number of excellent restaurants in the UK outside of London, and Harrogate certainly has its fair share.